vvcaw/tailwindcss-yew-template/README.md

 # tailwindcss-yew-template
-Simple layout for using tailwindcss with yew in Rust with wasm.
+Simple layout for using tailwindcss with Yew in Rust with web assembly.

 ## Installation
-Install tailwindcss and relevant tools
+Install tailwindcss and relevant tools.
+Make sure **node** and **rust** is installed on your system!

 ```Bash
 npm run setup